montehurd/mediawiki-quickstart/README.md

 wfLoadSkin( 'Vector' );
 ```

 QuickStart's component installer links your component's `LocalSettings.php` to Mediawiki's `LocalSettings.php` by adding an include to the latter.
-This allows you to more cleanly manange and reason about your component's settings
+This allows you to more cleanly manage and reason about your component's settings

 The installer automatically clones your components repo so you don't have to